musetronstar/tagd/README.md

 	can bark
 	has fur, legs = 4, tail

-We can see the Spanish predicate `tiene piel` is available in English as `has fur`.
+We can see the Spanish predicate `tiene pelo` is available in English as `has fur`.

 Let's dump all the data we have entered so far to file so we can reuse it: